gemini-projects/gemini/README.md

 server.port = 8090
 ```

 Now you can run the jar.
-NB: it is fully executable archive built by springboot task.
 ```
+# for standalone (bootJar) you need to use java -jar
+./java -jar gemini-postgresql-0.1-SNAPSHOT-standalone.jar

+# while for executable (executableJar) you can run it
+# works on linux based machines - only some platform supported - take a look at Spring documentation
 ./gemini-postgresql-0.1-SNAPSHOT-boot.jar
 ```

-Gemini automatically setup its internal structures and creates the ```schema/Runtime.at``` file.
-You can customize this
+Gemini automatically setup its internal structures and creates the ```schema/Runtime.at``` abstract type file in the
-file with all your entities, by using the Gemini DSL.
+working directory.
+Now you can customize this file with all your entities, by using the Gemini DSL.
 Then restart the application to see your APIs in action.

+## Gemini - DSL

+// TODO - WIP - take a look at the IntegrationTest.at resource schema (core-module)

 ## License
 GNU GENERAL PUBLIC LICENSE Version 3